Circle of Life Staff

 When a patient first enters hospice, members of the Circle of Life team visit the patient and family to learn their needs.
 Hospice team members make regular follow-up visits based on the care plan that the patient, family, and hospice team establish together.

 The Circle of Life doctor will work with the patient’s community doctor to manage pain or other symptoms.
-If necessary, the Circle of Life Hospice doctor will visit a patient’s home.
+If necessary, the Circle of Life hospice doctor will visit a patient’s home.

 Circle of Life RN nurses visit patients regularly to see how they are doing, teach caregivers how to take care of their loved ones, and answer medical questions that arise.
 They assist in coordinating the care and contact the physician frequently to help manage symptoms for comfort.